 How to turn your resume into a PDF

-First and foremost, you should understand that Microsoft Word and Google Docs are both great options for creating your resume with.
-Feel free to use our database of 250+ proven resume templates to see the kind of format you should use for the best impact, download one, and fill it out with your own details using the word processor of your choice.
+First and foremost, you should understand that Microsoft Word and Google Docs are both great options for creating your resume.
+Feel free to use our database of 250+ proven resume templates.
+Download one, and fill it out with your own details using the word processor of your choice.